What To See In Oman: The 12 Sights That Will Make You Love It

 Oman is honestly one of my favorite countries.

-If you’re planning to go to Oman and thinking of what to see, here is a quick recap of 12 things that will surely make you fall in love with the country.
+If you’re planning to visit Oman and wondering what to see (or where to stay), here is a quick recap of 12 things that will surely make you fall in love with the country.

 What to See in Oman – Key Takeaways